MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

   directly powering the subscription, rather than all the way through the dependency chain from the source to the materialized view.

-- Configuring indexes to retain history is not fully supported and is not recommended.
+- Configuring indexes to retain history is not recommended.
 Instead, consider creating a materialized view for your subscription query and configuring the history retention period on that view.

 #### Clean-up